AWC Scholarship Program FAQ

 What is the Scholarship Program?

 Founded in 1995 and operated entirely by volunteers, the American Women’s Club Scholarship Program has helped thousands of girls to pursue one common dream: an education.
 In Thailand, the compulsory education system requires students to attend school only through grade 9.
 The final grades, 10-12, which mainly focus on academic or vocational training, are often sacrificed because of financial pressures on individual families.
 The AWC program offers scholarships to female students who are at great risk of dropping out during these crucial years.
-We currently have 38 schools participating in our program.
+For 2017, we have 32 schools participating in our program.

 Why is the Scholarship Program Needed?